CartoDB/observatory-extension/docs/guides/02-accessing-the-data-observatory.md

 You must have an Enterprise account and be familiar with using SQL requests.

 - The Data Observatory catalog includes data that is managed by CARTO, on a SaaS cloud platform.
-For Enterprise users, the Data Observatory can be enabled by contacting CARTO
+For Enterprise users, the Data Observatory can be enabled by contacting CARTO.

-	**Note:** The following error appears if the Data Observatory has not been enabled for your account, `You have reached the limit of your quota`.
-[Contact Sales](mailto:sales@carto.com) if this error message appears.

 - A set of Data Observatory functions (prefaced with "OBS" for Observatory), allow you to retrieve boundaries and measures data through a SQL request.
 These functions should be used with UPDATE and INSERT statements, not SELECT statements, as we are currently not supporting dynamic use of the Data Observatory